Colleges That Accept Transfer Credits with Bad Grades

 STEPS TO TRANSFERRING COLLEGES WITH BAD GRADES

-STEP #3: TALK TO AN ADMISSIONS COUNSELOR
+STEP #3: TALK TO AN ADMISSIONS ADVISOR

 Benefits of an Admissions Counselor